stealthman22/100-days-of-code/r5-log.md

 ### Day 1 (Dec 21st 2020)

 Finished cleaning up the backend routes for my client's web app.
 Still have to build the profile pic upload logic, won't be using gravatar anymore (unless I change my mind).
 Would start the front end for now.

+### Day 2 (Jan 4th 2021)

+Built two components (sign up and sign in page) on my client's web app.
+Also set up redux.
+Currently have an alert reducer well setup across the application state.
+Redux is still kinda crazy to me, but I am beginning to get it and appreciate it.